Generated regional Colorado river scene for The Elk River planning; not an exact location photo

 If the Elk is muddy, warm, or access-limited, compare the Yampa for a nearby Steamboat-area plan, the upper Colorado for a larger trout river, or the Blue River when you need colder technical tailwater water after checking current rules.

-No Elk River special rule should be assumed without checking CPW's current special-regulation list and the Christina SWA access rules.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+No Elk River special rule should be assumed without checking CPW's current special fishing rule list and the Christina SWA access rules.
 Waters not listed may still have statewide and land-specific rules.

 Christina SWA fishing easement